Work Package 1: Foundations

 Description

-In Work Package 1, the database for the models will be developed and information on the policy frameworks that are relevant for the simulations will be compiled.
+In Work Package 1, the database for the models was developed and information on the policy frameworks relevant for the simulations was compiled.

 Development / update of model database

-For the combined model ADAGIO-DYNK used for the simulations of CO2 taxes and recycling mechanisms (see Work Package 3) a harmonised database will be developed in this task.
-The multiregional databases from the ADAGIO model (see Work Package 2) will be updated to 2014 with data from the WIOD-database (World Input-Output Database).
-Also, for the feature from the DYNK model (see Work Package 2) relevant data (income, consumption, emissions, energy ...) that are mainly taken from Eurostat will be updated to 2014.
+For the combined model ADAGIO-DYNK used for the simulations of CO2 taxes and recycling mechanisms (see Work Package 3) a harmonized database was developed in this task.
+The multiregional databases from the ADAGIO model (see Work Package 2) were updated to 2014 with data from the WIOD-database (World Input-Output Database).
+Also, for the feature from the DYNK model (see Work Package 2) relevant data (income, consumption, emissions, energy ...) mainly taken from Eurostat were updated to 2014.

 Analysis of energy and carbon taxation in the EU Member States

-In this task, a cross-country comparison of energy taxes will be performed.
-Energy tax rates by fuel and application area will reviewed based on the European Commission's taxation reports.
-In addition, for the countries that have introduced carbon taxes the carbon component of the taxes will be assessed, and implicit carbon tax rates will be calculated for all Member States.
-Thereby, the WIFO database on energy tax rates in the EU that is currently available for the years 1995 and 2000-2017 will be extended until the year 2021.
+In this task, a cross-country comparison of energy taxes was performed.
+Energy tax rates by fuel and application area were reviewed based on the European Commission's taxation reports.
+In addition, for the countries having introduced carbon taxes the carbon component of the taxes was assessed, and implicit carbon tax rates were calculated for all Member States.
+Thereby, the WIFO database on energy tax rates in the EU has been extended, so it is now available for the years 1995 and 2000-2023.

 Analysis of the policy framework in the case study countries

-In this task we will review and summarise climate policy and related policy areas (e.g. energy policy, transport policy) in the case study countries Austria and Poland.
-Another aspect to be included is the discussion of the social acceptability of carbon pricing in general and the specific findings regarding the public opinion on climate change and climate policy (e.g. from Eurobarometer surveys) in the two countries.
-Moreover, we will assess the existing tax systems, with a focus on the distribution between taxes on labour and the environment on the one hand and the financing of the social security system on the other.
-Finally, we will describe the status quo regarding the industry structures and distribution of employment as well as disaggregated greenhouse gas emissions.
-This will provide indications of the sectors that are emission intensive and/or labour intensive and are likely to gain or lose from the chosen revenue recycling mechanisms.
+In this task we reviewed and summarized climate policy and related policy areas (e.g. energy policy, transport policy) in the case study countries Austria and Poland.
+Another aspect to be included was the discussion of the social acceptability of carbon pricing in general and the specific findings regarding the public opinion on climate change and climate policy (e.g. from Eurobarometer surveys) in the two countries.
+Moreover, we assessed the existing tax systems, with a focus on the distribution between taxes on labour and the environment on the one hand and the financing of the social security system on the other.
+Finally, we described the status quo regarding the industry structures and distribution of employment as well as disaggregated greenhouse gas emissions.
+This yielded indications of the sectors that are emission-intensive and / or labour-intensive and are likely to gain or lose from the chosen revenue recycling mechanisms.

 The findings from this task provide the background information for the interpretation of modelling results in Work Package 4.